hai-h-nguyen/grasping-in-point-clouds/README.md

     - From the point cloud data of objects, we first separate each point cloud data of each object, using filters such as statistical filter, voxel filter, and Euclidean cluster extraction.
     - Calculating the centroid of these clusters.
     - Convert these centroids to image plane using camera calibration matrices.
     - Calculate the distance to the center of the bounding box of the selected object, calculated from YOLO.
 The smallest distance belong to the cluster of the selected object in 2D.
 The whole process is illustrated in following images.
-Note that yellow squares are the projections of 3D centroids, the white dot is the center of the bounding box from YOLO.
+Note that yellow squares are the projections of 3D centroids, the white dot (on the coke can) is the center of the bounding box from YOLO.

   <p align="center">
   <img src="/images/predictions.jpg" width="300" />